Lansbury Worthington have considerable expertise in the Extradition field

 Part 1 - Extradition to category 1 territories.

-This essentially means export extradition to all EU countries operating the European Arrest Warrant (EAW) System which have been designated as such by the Home Secretary.
+Initially, these included EU member states operating under the EAW system.
+Post-Brexit, the TCA defines the current extradition arrangements with these countries.
 (An up to date list of territories and their extradition status in relation to the UK can be found on the Home Office Website.)

-The subject of an EAW ("the person") may be arrested by a police or customs officer on the basis of the certified EAW itself (see above).
-Where this happens they must be produced at Westminster Magistrates' Court as soon as practicable.
+The subject of an AW ("the requested person") may be arrested by a police or customs officer on the basis of the certified AW itself (see above).
+Where this happens, they must be produced at Westminster Magistrates' Court as soon as practicable.

 Provisional Arrest